Select your municipality in order to see information about local services when browsing the site.

-You can obtain advice and help in starting a business from NewCo Helsinki.
+You can obtain advice and help in starting a business from Business Helsinki.

-NewCo Helsinki organises information sessions for immigrants on starting a business.
-Information sessions are organised in Finnish, English, Russian, Arabic and Estonian.
-Information sessions are free of charge.
-You can find more information and register on the NewCo Helsinki website.
+Business Helsinki organises briefings for immigrants on how to start a business.
+These briefings are organised in Finnish, English, Russian, Arabic and Estonian The briefings are free of charge.
+You can find more information and enrol on the Business Helsinki website.

-NewCo Helsinki organises training for entrepreneurs in Finnish, English and Russian.
-Some of the courses are intended for people who are starting a business and some for those who already have a business.
-Courses are arranged in Finnish, English and Russian.
-You can find more information and register on the NewCo Helsinki website.
+Business Helsinki organises entrepreneurship training in Finnish, English and Russian.
+Some of the courses are intended for people starting a business and some are for people who already have a business.
+The courses are held in Finnish, English and Russian.
+You can find more information and enrol on the Business Helsinki website.

-NewCo Helsinki organises networking events for entrepreneurs who have just started their business.
+Business Helsinki also organises networking events for entrepreneurs who have just started their business.

-If you have a business in Helsinki, you can become a member of Helsingin Yrittäjät, which is part of the Federation of Finnish Enterprises.
+If you have a business in Helsinki, you can become a member of Helsingin Yrittäjät.
 Helsingin Yrittäjät is an interest and service organisation for entrepreneurs, which offers its members training, networks and counselling, for example.
 You can find more information on the organisation’s website.

 The Tax Office has a service point in the centre of Helsinki.
 The contact information of other Tax Office service points and telephone service can be found on the website of the Tax Administration.